-12.4.6 HANDOUT MOTOR RULES
+12.4.6 HANDOUT OR CONTROLLED MOTOR RULES

-- 12.4.6.1 Handout motors will be used in all stock electric classes.
-The term "Handout Motor" includes the following components: - Cans - End bells - Brush hoods - Bushings - Armatures - 12.4.6.2 All handout motors will be right hand drive only. - 12.4.6.3 Drivers may not use their own stock motors or stock motor components when the event requires that Handout motors be used. - 12.4.6.4 Bushings may not be cut or modified in any type of Handout motor. - 12.4.6.5 There is no requirement to impound stock motors overnight.
+- 12.4.6.1 Handout or controlled motors will be used in all stock and super stock electric classes.
+The term "Handout Motor" includes the following components: - Cans - End bells - Brush hoods - Bushings - Armatures - 12.4.6.2 All handout motors will be right hand drive only. - 12.4.6.3 Drivers may not use their own stock motors or stock motor components when the event requires that Handout motors be used.
+If controlled motor event, stock participants may use any ROAR approved 27T brushed or 17.5 brushless motors.
+Super Stock class participants may use any ROAR approved 19T brushed or 10.5 brushless motors.
+(2009 Super Stock will be 13.5 BL only) All motors must be inspected by the ROAR RMT Technical staff prior to the start of qualifying.
+Participants will be limited to a maximum of 3 ROAR approved motors.
+All ROAR stock and super stock motor rules shall apply. - 12.4.6.4 Bushings may not be cut or modified in any type of Handout motor. - 12.4.6.5 There is no requirement to impound stock motors overnight.
 If this is done, drivers must be informed of this when they are issued their motors for the first time.

-12.4.7 HANDOUT TIRE RULES
+12.4.7 HANDOUT OR CONTROLLED TIRE RULES

-- 12.4.7.1 The following classes are defined as requiring handout tires at Level 4 events: - Off-Road classes except Modified, Provisional or Demonstration classes - All Electric Touring Car pavement classes. - All Electric Touring Car carpet classes when rubber tires are specified. - All Electric Paved Oval classes at tracks requiring capped tires - 12.4.7.2 Handout tires are allocated to the vehicles entered, and not to the drivers. - 12.4.7.3 Tire sets or pairs may not be exchanged between a driver's entries, or with another driver. - 12.4.7.4 Handout Procedure: - The Host picks the tires to hand out.
-Any business agreement is between the host and the tire's provider, not ROAR.
-If necessary, the host should make sure that returns will be taken by the tire provider for unsold tires. - Tires must have a permanent visible stamp or manufacturer mold mark identifying them as handouts. - For control purposes, the tire provider should ship the handout tires and inserts, or the tire/insert/wheel combinations (if pre-built assemblies are used), directly to the host track. - If the handout tire and insert assemblies are not pre-built, drivers must mount their handout tires and return the completed assemblies to technical inspection.
+- 12.4.7.1 The following classes are defined as requiring handout or controlled tires at Level 5 events: - Off-Road classes except Modified, Provisional or Demonstration classes - All Electric Touring Car pavement classes. - All Electric Touring Car carpet classes when rubber tires are specified. - All Electric Paved Oval classes at tracks requiring capped tires - 12.4.7.2 Handout or controlled tires are allocated to the vehicles entered, and not to the drivers. - 12.4.7.3 Tire sets or pairs may not be exchanged between a driver's entries, or with another driver. - 12.4.7.4 Handout or controlled procedure: - The Host picks the tires to hand out.
+Any business agreement is between the host and the tire's provider, not ROAR. - For control purposes, the participant will present unopened packages of tires selected by the host to be used at the event to the ROAR RMT Technical staff prior to the start of qualifying. - If the handout or controlled tire and insert assemblies are not pre-built, drivers must mount their handout or controlled tires and return the completed assemblies to technical inspection.
 Technical inspection will permanently mark the wheels with the driver's vehicle entry ID number and tire set number.
 Drivers may use their own inserts.

 - If the handout tire assemblies are pre-built, Technical Inspection must mark the wheels with each driver's vehicle entry ID number and tire set number before the set is given to the driver.
+Drivers may not use their own inserts. - Technical Inspection must keep records of handouts at registration and must control further handout purchases, where allowed. - Modifications to handout tires, apart from normal wear and tear, are not allowed.

+12.4.7.5 Rule deleted

-Drivers may not use their own inserts. - Technical Inspection must keep records of handouts at registration and must control further handout purchases, where allowed. - Modifications to handout tires, apart from normal wear and tear, are not allowed. - 12.4.7.5 One set of "free" Handouts must be included for each entry fee.
-A set of tires consists of all four (2 pairs) tires. - 12.4.7.6 Additional tire purchases (non-Oval classes): - Qualifying: In addition to the "free" set, drivers may purchase one set of tires per entry for use during Qualifying and/or the subsequent Mains. - Mains: In addition to the "free" set and the one extra Qualifying set, drivers may purchase one set of tires per Main for each vehicle entered, to a maximum of two extra sets.
-These tire sets may be purchased after the end of Qualifying and before the start of the Main events for the relevant class. - Drivers are limited to a maximum of four sets of tires for vehicles qualified for triple A-Mains, and to a maximum of three sets of tires for vehicles qualified for all single Mains. - The minimum purchase allowed is 1 tire pair (1/2 set), as long as the driver is within his 'number of sets' limit.
+12.4.7.6 Additional tire use (non-Oval classes):

+- Drivers are limited to a maximum of four sets of tires for vehicles qualified for triple A-Mains, and to a maximum of three sets of tires for vehicles qualified for all single Mains. - The minimum use allowed is 1 tire pair (1/2 set), as long as the driver is within his 'number of sets' limit.

-12.4.7.7 Additional tire purchases (Oval classes only):
+12.4.7.7 Additional tire use (Oval classes only):